-D rimary care providers must follow the most current American Academy of Pediatrics (AAP) guidelines, Recommendations for Preventive Pediatric Health Care, for all their Child Health Plus A (Medicaid) children.
+rimary care providers must follow the most current American Academy of Pediatrics (AAP) guidelines, Recommendations for Preventive Pediatric Health Care, for all Medicaid children.1

 AAP recommendations are designed to meet the health supervision needs of children who are at average risk for health problems.
 The AAP recognizes that some children and youth require more frequent visits.